- Presentation JMW Turner Painting

 Why do Turner's paintings seem to emit their own light?

-The distinctive luminous effect of Turner's works results from a skillful combination of pictorial techniques and intuitive understanding of light properties.
-His characteristic palette, dominated by golden yellows, incandescent oranges, and pearlescent whites, amplifies the impression of internal luminosity that distinguishes his paintings.
+The distinctive luminous effect of Turner's works results from a skillful combination of painting techniques and intuitive understanding of light properties.
+His characteristic palette, dominated by golden yellows, incandescent oranges, and pearly whites, amplifies the impression of inner luminosity distinguishing his paintings.

-Turner strategically used contrast between areas of strong luminosity and atmospheric shadows to create modernized chiaroscuro effects.
-Unlike traditional chiaroscuro with its sharp transitions, Turner developed an approach where light and shadow blend gradually, creating ethereal atmospheres that transcend simple representation to achieve an almost spiritual quality.
+Turner strategically used contrast between areas of strong luminosity and atmospheric shadows to create modernized dramatic chiaroscuro effects.
+Unlike traditional chiaroscuro with its sharp transitions, Turner developed an approach where light and shadow gradually blend, creating ethereal atmospheres transcending simple representation to achieve an almost spiritual quality.

 This characteristic luminosity makes Turner reproductions particularly judicious choices for spaces lacking natural light.
 Strategically placed, they create the illusion of an additional light source, visually expanding the space and bringing warmth and dynamism to otherwise dull environments.